 Lastly, you must learn to expect the unexpected when interviewing for a leadership position.
 This includes having a strategy for answering unusual and curveball questions, as well as being ready to think on your feet.

-When in doubt, I recommend treating your interview the way you would an important meeting or presentation, as it’s an opportunity for your prospective employer to see what it will be like to work with you.
+When in doubt, treat your interview the way you would an important meeting or presentation, as it’s an opportunity for your prospective employer to see what it will be like to work with you.

 If you were asked a question you weren’t prepared for in a meeting, for instance, how would you respond?
 Perhaps you would ask additional questions to collect more information before answering and/or follow up after the meeting (AKA your interview) once you’re able to research the topic further.